 Events open to members are typically held once per month.
 The majority of event announcements are sent via email, which will contain the details of the event, event cost, and the name of the appropriate event contact.
 Upcoming events are also posted on this page.

-Please contact Jo-Ann Pilardi, Group Facilitator and Prof. Emerita, Philosophy and Women's Studies
+Please contact Jo-Ann Pilardi, Group Facilitator and Prof. Emerita, Philosophy and Women's Studies for more information.

 There are currently two standing subcommittees of TURFA, which include the Program & Events committee and the Scholarship & Research committee.